project-n-oss/projectn-bolt-python2/README.md

 # Bolt SDK

-This SDK provides an authentication and authorization solution for programatically interacting with Bolt.
+This SDK provides an authentication solution for programatically interacting with Bolt.
 It wraps the boto3 interface so project wide integration is as easy as refactoring `import boto3` to `import bolt as boto3`.

 The package affects the signing and routing protocol of the boto3 S3 client, therefore any non S3 clients created through this SDK will be un-affected by the wrapper.